Skip to main content

 Get limitation period

-Look up the limitation period for a specific claim type and jurisdiction without performing a full verification:
+Look up the limitation period for a specific claim type and jurisdiction without performing a full verification.
+Returns None when the jurisdiction or claim type is not supported:

 years = guard.get_limitation_period("fraud", "Germany")